-The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.
+The clinical intern understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.

-5.1 The clinical intern implements learning experiences that allow learners to integrate knowledge from several content areas.
+5.1 The clinical intern implements learning experiences that allow learners to integrate knowledge from several content areas that reflect a diverse perspective within the curriculum.